Canucks' Boeser comes back to bite Hakstol, Flyers

 Daniel Sedin tied the score less than two minutes later when he beat Neuvirth off the back of his pad on a breakaway, giving him his fourth goal of the season and 995th NHL point.

-Boeser gave the Canucks a 2-1 lead midway through the period and made it 3-1 with a power-play strike assisted by Daniel Sedin, who said he’s trying not to focus on reaching 1,000 points.
+Boeser gave the Canucks a 2-1 lead midway through the period and made it 3-1 with a power-play strike assisted by Daniel Sedin.

-“When you start to do that it’s going to be in the back of your head and you’re going to change your game,” Sedin said.
-“Hopefully, it’s sooner rather than later.”

 Baertschi made it 4-1 with the Canucks’ second power-play goal of the night, sending Neuvirth to the bench in favor of Elliott.